suyashshetty/ios-photoalbum-viewer/README.md

 ## Usage

 1. **Open Folder:**
-    - Click the "Open Folder" button to choose a folder containing images.
+    - Click the "Open Folder" button or press `Command + O` to choose folder containing images
     - Only images with the extensions `jpg`, `jpeg`, `png`, and `gif` are supported.

 2. **Navigate Images:**